-The verbal presentation of abstracts and the display of posters detailing work done by members is a key element in the exchange of good practice at BLS Conference.
+The oral presentation of abstracts and the display of posters detailing work done by both members and non-members is a key element in the exchange of good practice at BLS Conference.
 It provides an opportunity to bring work to the attention of a wide audience, enhancing the prestige of the presenter.

 What can I submit?

-You must agree to present your paper/poster at whatever time is scheduled within the conference programme.
-BLS Scientific Committee will decide on the appropriate time to allocate based on the nature of the Abstract and its content.
+On submission of an abstract you are agreeing to attend the BLS conference and present your oral presentation/poster at whatever time is scheduled within the conference programme.
+The BLS Scientific Committee will decide on the appropriate time to allocate based on the nature of the abstract and its content.

-N.B.
 All Abstracts will be reproduced in the Conference Programme and submission of an Abstract constitutes consent for publication.
-Selected Abstracts may also appear in the Journal of Lymphoedema.

 - Best novice poster presentation

 The prize, sponsored by Mark Allen Healthcare, will be a journal subscription of the winner’s choice from their range of publicationsThe BLS Scientific Committee will decide on the winners and their decision will be final.

 These awards will be presented at the end of the conference.
 Both members and non-members who are attending the conference are encouraged to submit their submisisons.